8.0 Products & Supplies

 It’s essential to only mix products that are permitted and in the correct way, according to Data Sheets and instruction from them.
 You therefore firstly need to check which cleaning products should not be mixed.

 As an example, spray products like Zoflora will need simple water to dilute them, however you need to ensure the correct ratio of these is established and then mixed together.

 8.7 Chemical Inclusion

 Information should be issued on a Data Sheet and labels as to what chemicals are included in a substance.
 This needs checking in terms of any precautionary steps like PPE being required, any reactions and allergies to particular skins and people, and the correct way to use and store them.

 In regards to what cleaning products are safe for pets like dogs for example, if you have exposure to pets and animals, then make sure there is no risk of the substances causing harm to them.
 This is both after they have been applied, but also during the process of using them.

 People tend to have a love-hate relationship with bleach, which is a concentrated form of substance for areas like toilets with notable bacteria and germs, therefore leaves people asking why cleaning with bleach is bad.
 On one side they are an effective way to deal with this, but on another they can pose issues when exposed to people, particularly in public or commercial areas.

 Generally then, they are only used in controlled conditions, or deliberately excluded and alternative non-bleach products used instead.

 Instructions will be on the side of the container, and you can generally find details from their website, including formal Data Sheets of information.

-As well a basic aspect like how much of the substance you use, and do you apply it straight onto the surface or a cloth, you need to check what other safe ways exist, for example using gloves and not combining with other products.
+As well as basic aspects like how much of the substance you use, and do you apply it straight onto the surface or a cloth, you need to check what other safety considerations exist, for example using gloves and not combining with other products.